pnpm/pnpm.io/docs/docker.md

 Most popular container runtimes, including Docker and Podman, support copy-on-write filesystems like Btrfs.
 With Btrfs, container runtimes create actual Btrfs subvolumes for their mounted volumes. pnpm can leverage this behavior to reflink the files between different mounted volumes.

-To share files between the host and the container, mount the store directory from the host to the container.
+To share files between the host and the container, mount the store directory and the `node_modules` directory from the host to the container.
 This allows pnpm inside the container to naturally reuse the files from the host as reflinks.